dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Basic usage

-The `IHttpClientFactory` can be registered by calling the `AddHttpClient` extension method on the `IServiceCollection`, inside the `ConfigureServices` method in Startup.cs.
+The `IHttpClientFactory` can be registered by calling the `AddHttpClient` extension method on the `IServiceCollection`, inside the `Startup.ConfigureServices` method.

 [!code-csharp[](http-requests/samples/Startup.cs?name=snippet1)]